-The analysis in this report is based, in part, on a model that helps project future housing needs in the studied communities.
-The Homes model is part of a suite of open source regional planning tools (Envision Tomorrow) created by Fregonese Associates, a consulting firm based on Portland Oregon.57 As described by Fregonese Associates, the model "is a tool that leverages demographic data and the power of scenarios to estimate a community's future housing needs."
-Since becoming involved in the project in 2010, the Chicago Metropolitan Agency for Planning (CMAP) has made modifications to the open source version, in particular the addition of CMAP's population and household growth projections.
+The analysis in this report is based, in part, on a model that helps project future housing needs in studied communities.
+The Homes model is part of a suite of open source regional planning tools (Envision Tomorrow) created by Fregonese Associates, a consulting firm based on Portland Oregon.
+As described by Fregonese Associates, the model "is a tool that leverages demographic data and the power of scenarios to estimate a community's future housing needs."
+Since becoming involved in the project in 2010, CMAP has made modifications to the open source version, in particular the addition of CMAP's population and household growth projections.
 This technical appendix provides an overview of the three analytical components of the model used in this report to determine housing needs for the four communities individually and combined: a housing needs analysis, a capacity analysis, and a future housing type analysis.